mdkt99/mdkt99/README.md

 ## About

-Master's degree in DevOps & Cloud.
+Master's degree in Computer Science (DevOps & Cloud).
 Spent the last few years industrializing infrastructure on sovereign and public clouds, migrating distributed applications to Kubernetes, and implementing GitOps workflows.

 Currently working full-time at **[Patrowl.io](https://patrowl.io)** on distributed systems and multi-cloud infrastructure.
 I also teach DevOps & Cloud concepts to IT students on the side because I enjoy sharing what I've learned.